duylam/pi-camera/deployment/README.md

 # 1. Setup

 1. Prepare a Ubuntu server
 1. Allow access to remote Ubuntu server by appending below to `~/.ssh/config` in local machine.
-Feel free to use any name for `Host`, we will use `pi-meeting-server` on this doc
+Feel free to use any name for `Host`, we will use `pi-camera-server` on this doc

 ```
-Host pi-meeting-server
+Host pi-camera-server
   Hostname <IP>
   User <username>
   StrictHostKeyChecking no